Record

 Access StatusOpen

-Administrative HistoryWinifred Adams Kingdon, honorary missionary with the CMS Iran (formerly Persia) Mission was born in Spondon, Derbyshire, 18 November 1874.
-Daughter of Godfrey Kingdon (1837-1910), clergyman and Frances nee Adams and sister to Elizabeth Frances Kingdon.
-Accepted as as missionary in 1913, she departed for Iran arriving at Yezd in December 1914 before returning to England when mission work stopped due to war conditions in 1915.
-In 1917 she was granted permission to undertake 4 months war service in France with the Soldiers' Christian Association (the military auxiliary of the YMCA); she worked in England until returning to take up evangelistic work in the Women's Hospital in Yezd in 1920.
-She retired from mission work in 3 October 1935 and died in Teignmouth 2 March 1950.
+Administrative HistoryWinifred Adams Kingdon, honorary missionary with the CMS 'Persia mission' [Iran] was born in Spondon, Derbyshire, 18 November 1874.
+Daughter of Godfrey Kingdon (1837-1910), clergyman and Frances née Adams, and sister to Elizabeth Frances Kingdon.
+Accepted as a missionary in 1913, she arrived at 'Yezd' [Yazd] in December 1914.
+She returned to England when mission work stopped due to the First World War in 1915.
+In 1917 she was granted permission to undertake four months war service in France with the Soldiers' Christian Association (the military auxiliary of the YMCA).
+She worked in England until returning to take up evangelistic work in the Women's Hospital in 'Yezd' in 1920.
+She retired from mission work 3 October 1935.
+She died in Teignmouth 2 March 1950.

 Sources: General Secretary's Department minute books, (CMS/G/C1); Church Missionary Outlook, May 1950; geneanet available at https://en.geneanet.org/legal/geneanet/ 4 March 2019.

 Custodial HistoryThe items were bequeathed to the donor's family.
-Originally catalogued under a title taken from the records, 'Persian Curios' (title revised by I. Frlan, 30 May 2023)
+Originally catalogued under a title taken from the records: 'Persian Curios'.

-Archival NoteCatalogued by I. Frlan.
-Cataloguing completed March 2019.
-Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Missionary Society cataloguing guidelines.
+Archival NoteCatalogued 2019.
+Prepared in accordance with General International Standard Archival Description, ISAD(G), second edition, 2000 and Church Mission Society cataloguing guidelines.
 All but standard box are held on large shelves.

 Showcase